bleaktwig/zshortguide/README.md

 # ZMQ
-> first, run `man zmq` for a general introduction.
+> first, run `man zmq` to be formally introduced to our friendly ZMQ.

 ---
 # Preliminary Notes
 * Unlike common applications, a "socket" does not represents a connection to another node, but a socket can be used to communicate with many nodes.
 The same applies for a "thread".
+* As far as I've seen, all ZMQ functions have a verbose and well-written `man` page.
+Try that before asking the internet, you might be surprised by the results.
+* Compilation is pretty straightforward: `gcc -Wall -g FILENAME.c -lzmq -o FILENAME`. `-lzmq` links the ZMQ bindings and `-Wall` and `-g` are what you should be using anyway.

 ---
 # Context